Doomlazer/SCI-Debug-Resources/KQ6/KQ6CD/README.txt

 Set Chapter 4.

 Room740 (theGreatEscape): Chose one of the many possible endings.
-This also works when teleporting from room 180 to 740, which uses a seprate script.
+This also works when teleporting from room 180 to 740, which uses a separate script.

 Room750 (continuedWindup): Gives inv item: peppermint, play music.
 If Jollo has lamp is chosen: assign newLamp to room 750, Load 'Jollo gives lamp' script (751) and LoadMany: scripts 128, 717, 754.